aymenhamrouni/aymenhamrouni.github.io/_pages/about.md

 <ul>
      <li><span style="color:green">2024.09.
 AoI in Context-Aware Hybrid Radio-Optical Networks has been accepted for publication in the IEEE Global Communications Conference 2024.</span></li>

    <li>2024.05.
-My application was approved for another year in the AWS Community Builders program!/li>
+My application was approved for another year in the AWS Community Builders program!</li>
    <li>2024.02.
-Super Happy to be a new PhD student within the WaveCore group at KU Leuven!</li>
+I started my Ph.D. within the WaveCore group at KU Leuven!</li>

   <li>2023.07.
 Our paper "Multi-Rotor UAVs in Crowd Management Systems: Opportunities and Challenges" has been accepted for publication in IEEE Internet-of-Things Magazine</li>